 Whichever DNA test you choose, you're taking part in what Bell sees as the personalized future of health care, both canine and human.
 "The ability to test for multiple disease genes in a panel test is very important," he says, "and as such panel tests evolve (as with humans), they will become an important part of the health history and medical management of the dog."

 Otis, meanwhile, is blissfully oblivious.
-As I pour over reports about his genetic markers for coat color and snout length, he's snoring loudly from the sofa.
+As I pore over reports about his genetic markers for coat color and snout length, he's snoring loudly from the sofa.

 It's kind of weird to know so much about Otis' DNA, especially since he doesn't even know what DNA is.
 Yet I'm glad to have all this insight — both because it might eventually benefit dog health in general, and because it has already helped remind me how lucky I am to know this strange creature sleeping on my couch.